Benton Dene Primary School Vision Statement

 Tolerance of Those of Different Faiths and Beliefs:

-This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community which is by large white British.
-Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
+This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by providing opportunities to enrich their cultural experiences.
+Assemblies and whole school discussions involving prejudices and prejudice-based bullying are reinforced in lessons.
 We celebrate ‘European Day of Languages’ as a whole school encouraging children to research and discover differences and similarities between us and our European neighbours.
-Likewise we use opportunities such as the Olympics and World Cup to study and learn about life and culture in countries such as Brazil .
+Likewise we use opportunities such as the Olympics and World Cup to study and learn about life and culture in the wider World.